Jaan2004/GoFood-A-food-Delivery-app-with-chatbot/README.md

 ## Architecture-

 The food delivery app is built using the MERN stack.
-The app consists of several components, including the Home screen,My Orders screen, Cart screen, Login and Logout screen and Chatbot screen.
+The app consists of several components, including the Home screen,My Orders screen, Payment Portal, Cart screen, Login and Logout screen and Chatbot screen.

-The Home screen displays the list of food items, and includes a search bar and number of items to be ordered options.The Home screen displays the list of items in the menu, and allows the user to add items to their cart.
-The Cart screen displays the list of items in the user's cart, and allows the user to place an order.
+The Home screen displays the list of food items, and includes a search bar and number of items to be ordered options.The Home screen displays the list of items in the menu and a chatbot icon on Bottom-Right, and allows the user to add items to their cart.
+The Cart screen displays the list of items in the user's cart, and allows the user to Pay and place an order .
 The Order screen displays the details of the user's order.The Admin screen displays the management interface for menus and orders.

 ## Design-